Home Majors Agricultural Business

-Agricultural Business and Management Degree
+Agricultural Business

 Students study the business side of agriculture, including farm financial management, agricultural marketing, commodity trading, and supply chain logistics.
 Graduates typically pursue careers as farm managers, agricultural loan officers, commodity traders, and agribusiness executives.
 This major combines business acumen with agricultural knowledge to prepare leaders for the food and farming economy.

-What Agricultural Business and Management Graduates Do
+What Agricultural Business graduates do

 Your degree in Agricultural Business and Management places you at the intersection of the field and the front office.
 Many graduates become wholesale sales representatives, traveling to farms and processing plants to negotiate contracts for everything from feed to new technology.
 Others work as farmers or agricultural managers, where your day involves analyzing market data, managing budgets, and making the final call on crop and livestock strategies.
 You could also begin as a first-line supervisor, directly managing crews for planting, harvesting, and daily operations.